 Suppose the battery is fully discharged, and you jump-start the car.
 In that case, you risk causing an electrical problem, triggering Undervoltage fault codes on your vehicle’s control modules, and even having the car go into limp mode.

-When the alternator charges, the battery is not a healthy battery; a fast charge would be the case.
-Use the slow charging method if you want to charge your battery to 100% properly.
+When the alternator charges, the battery is unhealthy; a fast charge would be the case.
+Use the slow charging method to charge your battery to 100% correctly.
 A trickle charger takes longer but brings the battery to a fully charged state.

 - Get any 12-volt Trickle Charger.